-It’s also about making new friends, learning Big Orange traditions you’ll treasure for life, and discovering your own potential for big ideas.
-The knowledge and experience you gain at UT will prepare you to transform those thoughts into actions.
+Along with academics, it's about making lasting friends, learning Big Orange traditions you’ll treasure, discovering your potential for big ideas, and gaining the knowledge and experience to transform those thoughts into actions.

-When hunger strikes, choose from healthy, made-to-order dishes at our food courts, or dine at one of our national brand restaurants, including Subway, Starbucks, IHOP, Einstein Bagels, and Smoothie King.
-Our Mug Project and reusable to-go boxes are working to eliminate single-use cups and containers from our dining facilities, and all food waste is composted and reused for campus landscaping.
+When you're hungry, choose from healthy, made-to-order dishes at our food courts, or dine at one of our national brand restaurants, including Subway, Starbucks, Einstein Bagels, and Smoothie King.
+Our Mug Project and reusable to-go boxes aim to eliminate single-use cups and containers from our dining facilities.
+All food waste is composted and reused for campus landscaping.

 Sustainability-minded student residents can lead as Eco Vols, a Make Orange Green initiative dedicated to reducing residence hall energy consumption.
 Switch Your Thinking, an aggressive campaign to reduce energy consumption on campus, is inspiring our entire community to think differently about energy use.
-For instance, our campus is the first in the nation to launch an electric bicycle–sharing program.
-Other student bike rental programs make forsaking the car a great option for commuting between classes.
+For instance, our electric bicycle–sharing program and other student bike rental programs make forsaking your car a great option for commuting between classes.

-Oh, and we also play a little football…and basketball, softball and baseball, along with thirteen other sports.
+We also play a little Tennessee football…and basketball, softball, and baseball, along with thirteen other sports.

 UT ranked tenth on the Top 20 green power using university by the Environmental Protection Agency’s Green Power Partnership.

 Student@Tennessee is collected, edited, and distributed by the Office of Communications and Marketing in conjunction with the Division of Student Life.